Cranberry Agua Fresca

 When sparkling water wasn’t enough to keep me entertained, I experimented with herbal teas (ginger tea is still a personal favorite) and kombucha.

 Eventually, I wanted MORE.
-That’s when I stumbled on agua frescas!
-Agua frescas are typically made with fresh fruit blended with water.
+That’s when I stumbled on the agua fresca!
+An agua fresca is typically made with fresh fruit blended with water.
 The fruit pulp is strained out, more water added, and then a generous amount of sugar is dissolved in before serving.
 I followed these steps, but omitted the sugar.
 What I was left with, was the tastiest, most refreshing, exciting sip I’d sipped in a long while!
 I got busy experimenting with various flavors and mixtures.
 What I landed on is my favorite formula for a healthy agua fresca: one part fruit and one part fresh herb.
 FIVE of these frescas made their way into my ‘Fed & Fit’ book, in fact!
 There’s a Strawberry Lime, Lavender Grapefruit, Blackberry Rosemary, Cucumber Mint, and a Lemon Thyme.
 They’re all stunningly delicious (can be found on page 324 if you have the book) and are GREAT flavor-boosters to keep on hand.
 Whether you mix them with water or sparkling water, they’ll add that healthy punch of flavor you were missing.

 THIS *finally* brings me to today’s post!
 The holiday season has me dreaming of bright red colors and party-friendly eats/drinks.
 Wanting to bring you an additional agua fresca for your recipe Rolodex, I crafted up this flavorful mix.
 We simply blend fresh cranberries (though you could use defrosted from frozen) with fresh mint.
 Blend for AT LEAST 3 minutes to get that deep read color, strain through your favorite nut milk bag or cheese cloth, and then choose how you’d like to use the concentrated mix!
 To help give you some ideas, I’ve drafted FIVE holiday party-friendly ideas below (3 without alcohol and 2 spiked).